 Reduces Inflammation on Muscles and Joints

 Cold therapy helps soothe inflamed muscles and tendons.
 Bodybuilders and other professional athletes frequently use ice baths, ice packs, ice massages, and coolant sprays as part of their recovery routine after grueling training sessions.

 It’s great for sore or swollen muscles.
 Anecdotal evidence also suggests that regular cold therapy improves blood circulation, increases mental toughness, and improves sleep quality.

 Scientific research suggests that regular exposure to cold temperatures boosts the immune system.
 A survey done by the Australian Catholic University found that cold water immersion was found to positively influence the conscious response of the immune system to bacterial infections.

-Those who used cold water immersion produced more anti-inflammatory substances in their bodies in response to these bacterial infections.
+Those who used a cold water submersion tank or cold water immersion produced more anti-inflammatory substances in their bodies in response to these bacterial infections.

 Cryotherapy Can Be Effective

 When done with the right equipment, cold therapy can be extremely effective.
-A growing number of fitness enthusiasts, athletes, celebrities, and social media influencers have taken to this trend.
+Many fitness enthusiasts, athletes, celebrities, and social media influencers have taken to this trend.